tenxcloud/dockerfilelint/README.md

   -h, --help     Show help                                                   [boolean]

 Examples:
-  newdockerfilelint Dockerfile         Lint a Dockerfile in the current working
+  dockerfilelint Dockerfile         Lint a Dockerfile in the current working
                                     directory

-  newdockerfilelint test/example/* -j  Lint all files in the test/example directory and
+  dockerfilelint test/example/* -j  Lint all files in the test/example directory and
                                     output results in JSON

-  newdockerfilelint 'FROM latest'      Lint the contents given as a string on the
+  dockerfilelint 'FROM latest'      Lint the contents given as a string on the
                                     command line

-  newdockerfilelint < Dockerfile       Lint the contents of Dockerfile via stdin
+  dockerfilelint < Dockerfile       Lint the contents of Dockerfile via stdin
 ```

 #### Configuring